organicmaps/organicmaps.github.io/content/faq/map-12-latest/index.md

 ---
 title: How to make sure I have latest application installed and up-to-date maps?
+slug: How to make sure I have latest application installed and up-to-date maps?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: